gerardrobertkirwin/gerardrobertkirwin.github.io/_posts/2025-11-03-Building-a-Dual-LLM-System-in-Unity.md

 I had a coworker who said he had taken the same anti-money laundering training every year for the last decade.
 How much engagement do employees have when they know all the answers to the quiz?
 How much do they really know about the subject matter and would they learn more if the difficulty of these quizzes changed on ability level?
 These were the questions going through my head when coming up with the idea for the game that would become *Go Ahead*.

 To do this, I would build upon the work I did for my game *Brollyland* where I had one NPC speaking AI generated lines.
-I wanted to create AI generated scenarios, quizzes and dialogues.
-I wanted the ability to change between different topics.
-I wanted someone non-technical, like a HR professional, to be able to write a topic such as "first aid" or "GDPR" and the game would create the scenarios and quizzes needed to assess employees.
+This time, I wanted to create AI generated scenarios, quizzes and dialogues.
+One of the goals was to have someone non-technical, like a HR professional, be able to write a topic such as "first aid" or "GDPR" and the game would create the scenarios and quizzes needed to assess employees.

 *Welcome to GoAhead*
 ----------